openstack-archive/kloudbuster/doc/source/configuration.rst

     # The size of the test file for running IO tests in GB.
 Must be less or
     # equal than disk_size.
     io_file_size: 1
+    # Optional volume_type for cinder volumes
+    # Used to test multibackend support and QOS specs
+    # volume_type: cephtype

 * **client:storage_tool_configs**